+BIONANO GENOMICS, INC.

-Proxy - Bionano Genomics, Inc. Annual Meeting of Stockholders Thursday, June 6, 2019, 10:00 a.m.
-(Local Time) This Proxy is Solicited on Behalf of the Board of Directors
+Annual Meeting of Stockholders

+June 10, 2021, 10:00 AM (Pacific Time)

+This proxy is solicited on behalf of the Board of Directors

-The undersigned appoints Erik Holmlin Ph.D. and Mike Ward (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of Bionano Genomics, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at 9540 Towne Centre Drive, San Diego, California 92121, on Thursday, June 6, 2019 at 10:00 a.m.
-(PST) and all adjournments thereof.
+The undersigned hereby appoints R. Erik Holmlin, Ph.D. and Christopher Stewart, and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to represent and to vote, as designated on the reverse side of this ballot, all the shares of capital stock of Bionano Genomics, Inc. which the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held virtually, via live webcast at www.virtualshareholdermeeting.com/BNGO2021, on Thursday, June 10, 2021, at 10:00 AM Pacific Time, and any adjournment or postponement thereof.